yarec/react-layout-generator/src/includes/intro.md

 That could work for specific cases but there is more to a layout system than just manipulating the underlying html elements.
 You need a way to serialize, edit, and present a layout with content.
 The hard part of a non-linear layout system is the placement of the elements.
 In a linear system each element just comes after another element.
 In a non-linear system the author has to decide on each placement.
 That makes a design time editor and template support quite convenient.

 RLG does use refs internally but only to get information.
 Placement of elements is done using React properties in a top down flow.

+### Why is the page flashing

+This can occur when any element extends beyond the borders.
+Finding those elements changing their size and or location will fix the problem.
+Another choice is the add overflowX and overflowY hidden property  to the appropriate RLGLayout.